Kafeinomaniac/ionic-recorder/README.md

 * You can develop now.
 As usual, all the code is under subdirectory './app'.
 Useful commands from 'package.json':

+        npm start
-        npm start - starts a server and pops up a browser running the app or
+which starts a server and pops up a browser tab with the app running in it, or

+        npm test
-        npm test - runs through tests
+which runs through the unit tests

 ## Version
 The current version is maintained in the